 Like anything else, hybrid water heaters also have some disadvantages, including:

 - Higher upfront costs.
 Although a hybrid water heater will save money in the long run, not all homeowners can spend thousands of dollars upfront.
-If purchasing a hybrid heater seems like an overwhelming expense, check out water heater rental offers by Hot Water Ottawa.
+If purchasing a hybrid heater seems like an overwhelming expense, check out water heater rental offers vs. buying by Hot Water Ottawa.

 - Space requirements.
 A hybrid heater won’t perform well in a closed, narrow closet or closed in basement areas.
 Hybrid heater units require a steady supply of warm air, because the heat pump constantly transfers heat to the storage tank.
 Your hybrid heater will need about 1,000 cubic feet of well-ventilated space.

 - Poorer performance in cold weather.
 A hybrid water heater draws heat from the air, which works great in warm weather.
 During cold Canadian winters, a hybrid heater may have to switch to electric mode frequently, which means lower energy efficiency and fewer savings.